 The Manager is required to exercise its powers and perform its duties honestly, in good faith and in the best interests of the shareholders and to exercise the care, diligence and skill that a reasonably prudent and qualified manager would exercise in comparable circumstances.
 The Management Agreement provides that the Manager will not be liable in any way for any default, failure or defect of the assets of the Company or the Portfolio, as the case may be, if it has satisfied the standard of care, diligence and skill set forth above.
 The Manager will incur liability, however, in cases of wilful misconduct, bad faith, negligence or breach of its duties or standard of care, diligence and skill.
-Among other restrictions imposed on the Manager, it may not dissolve the Company or wind up the affairs of the Company except if, in its opinion, it would be in the best interests of the shareholders to terminate the Company or otherwise in accordance with the provisions of the Declaration of Trust.
+Among other restrictions imposed on the Manager, it may not dissolve the Company or wind up the affairs of the Company except if, in its opinion, it would be in the best interests of the shareholders to terminate the Company.